The probabilistic world: Probabilistic time

 \subsubsection{Transfer matrix}

-In our discussion of the deterministic unique jumps or cellular automata in sect.\,\ref{sec:unique_jump_chains} we have encountered the operations $V_H$ or $V_{12}$ in eqs.\,\eqref{eq:UJ14}, \eqref{eq:UJ16}.
+In our discussion of the deterministic unique jumps of cellular automata in sect.\,\ref{sec:unique_jump_chains} we have encountered the operations $V_H$ or $V_{12}$ in eqs.\,\eqref{eq:UJ14}, \eqref{eq:UJ16}.
 They describe how a spin configuration at site $m$ is transformed into a spin configuration at site $m+1$.
 More generally, this concerns the question how the probabilistic information about the spins $s_\gamma (m)$ is passed over to probabilistic information about the spins $s_\gamma (m+1)$.

 We aim for a generalization of this concept to truly probabilistic or non-deterministic systems.
 This leads us to the transfer matrix\,\cite{TM,MS,FU} and the step evolution operator\,\cite{CWIT}.
 With these concepts the non-commutative structures in classical statistics become very apparent.
-We emphasize that the matrix structure related to the transfer matrix is genuine for all local chains.
-As such, it does not involve the concept of matrix chains.
+The transfer matrix can be formulated for arbitrarily local chains.

-Since we want to deal explicitly with matrices, it is convenient to introduce a basis for functions that depend on discrete spin variables.
+Since we want to deal with explicit matrices, it is convenient to introduce a basis for functions that depend on discrete spin variables.
 We will concentrate here on the occupation number basis\,\cite{CWIT,CWQF}.
 For other possible choices of basis functions, see ref.\,\cite{CWQF}.

 \paragraph*{Occupation number basis}

 For the choice of a basis it is convenient to switch to occupation numbers $n_\gamma = (s_\gamma + 1)/2$.
 They can take the values one and zero and obey the relation